 AdClear scores

 We conducted the first test with AdBlock Tester, which evaluated AdClear's ability to block intrusive ads and analytical tools.
-AdClear successfully blocked most ads, including contextual and banner ads.
-It didn't do so well to block sites from gathering data about our online behavior.
+Initially, AdClear blocked most ads, including contextual and banner ads.
+It only failed to block sites from gathering data about our online behavior, so it received a 77/100 score.

 Finally, we used the Can You Block It test to see if AdClear could block interstitial ads and banner ads as well as disable ad-block warnings.
 AdClear successfully blocked all three ad types, which led to a smoother online experience.

-The only downside was that the interstitial ads still showed up, just as a blank box.
+The only downside was that the interstitial ads still showed up, appearing as a blank box.

 YouTube ad test

 We tested AdClear to see if it can block YouTube ads.
-Unfortunately, any video that had an ad would just show a black screen for several seconds before starting.
+In the past, any video that had an ad would just show a black screen for several seconds before starting.

 Bypassing paywall test